victorbucutea/swl/README.md

 * Describe the UI ( and configure whether you would use JAX-RS with rich front-end like Angular or Backbone, or simple Servlets or HTTP, again your call  )

-Generating for whichever model is possible if it is described via a 'language' and generated via a 'skeleton'.
+Generating for whichever model and whichever architecture is possible if it is described via a 'language' and generated via a 'skeleton'.